Ayya48822/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that change the file hello to user betty
+script that add execute permission to the owner and group owner and read permission to others